mtpradoc/student-demographics-analysis/README.md

 ## Overview

-This project explores the demographics of students applying to the **Tech Moms** program using application data.
+This project explores the demographics of students that applied to **Tech Moms** program using application data.
 The dataset provides insights into the employment status, education levels, household income, and diversity of the applicants.
 Using Tableau, I visualized key trends such as employment categories, income distribution, and the representation of various racial and ethnic groups.
-The goal is to understand the applicant profile and support program decision-making for future cohorts.
+The goal is to understand the applicant / student profile and support program decision-making for future cohorts.

 ## Project Details